Why didn’t Britain write a Treaty?

 If a treaty and recognition of a separate ‘political state’ was to be established, one askes, what would it look like?
 It is an interesting hypothetical to consider.

-If a head of a ‘Free State’ or a governing body could be identified to deal with, a treaty could be drawn up between the citizens of Australia and the Free State and begin with cleaning the slate: all $39.5 billion a year in payments would stop; all 3,000 organisations serving Indigenous people dissolved; all access to social, hospital, educational and communication services would conclude; all Australian passports to Free State citizens would be cancelled; and all ‘native title’ claims dishonoured.
+What a FNP Free State might look like is a matter of imagination.
+Independence might begin with cleaning the slate: all $39.5 billion per year in payments for benefits to First Nations People would cease; all 3,000 organisations serving Indigenous people dissolved; all access to social, medical, police, legal, electricity, public works, banking, educational and communication services would cease.
+All Australian passports to FNP identified people would be cancelled; and all ‘native title’ claims rescinded.

 There are no reviews yet.